Introduction: Understanding Ontario Used Car Taxes

 Canadian Red Book Value: How It Affects Ontario Car Tax

 The Canadian Red Book provides wholesale values for used vehicles.
 ServiceOntario uses this value to establish the taxable amount during registration.
 If your purchase price is lower than the Red Book value, ServiceOntario will always use the higher Red Book value for tax.
-You cannot lower your tax by declaring a smaller price on the bill of sale.
+You cannot reduce your tax by declaring a lower amount on the bill of sale.
 The Red Book value will take priority unless you provide an approved appraisal.
+Many buyers use the Canadian Red Book as a quick Ontario car tax calculator to estimate what they’ll owe before registration.

 Also Read: Scrap Car Removal Laws Across Canadian Provinces: What to Expect